 The economic impact of COVID-19 has resulted in a change of plans for many apartment residents who had been working toward home ownership.
-More renters are choosing to remain in their apartments for now, which is a good thing for Multifamily, but it’s important to stay a few steps ahead.
+Flash forward two years after the onset of the pandemic, and renters are still choosing to remain in their apartments.
+But as vacancy rates continue to drop, it’s important to stay a few steps ahead.

 In this post, we’ll take a look at how apartment operators can use time-tested apartment lead generation strategies to keep occupancy high and the bottom line strong now and in the months ahead.